echeran/icu/docs/processes/release/tasks/integration.md

 #### ICU 54 method:

-In icu4j-core/src/com/ibm/icu/`ICUConfig.properties` set
+In `icu4j-core/src/com/ibm/icu/ICUConfig.properties` set
 `com.ibm.icu.impl.ICUBinary.dataPath` to a list of paths with all of the ICU4C data (should be little-endian for coverage), with a path to where the .dat file is and a path to the source/data/in files for data that is hardcoded in ICU4C and therefore not in the .dat file (e.g., uprops.icu).

-Change com.ibm.icu.impl.I`CUData.logBinaryDataFromInputStream` to `true`, maybe set a breakpoint where such a message is logged.
+Change `com.ibm.icu.impl.ICUData.logBinaryDataFromInputStream` to `true`, maybe set a breakpoint where such a message is logged.

 Run all of the ICU4J tests, maybe in the debugger for the breakpoint, or look